revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-17. Can we use null element in TreeSet?
+17. Can we use a null element in TreeSet?
 Give reason?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)